fabienleite/jeanmi-construction/README.md

 # JeanMi Construction

-A little scenario with a few web & system challenges created for the FIC 2019.
+A little scenario with a few web & system challenges created for the [Norzh CTF](https://twitter.com/NorzhCTF) @ FIC 2019.

 ## Setup